 For businesses to fully benefit from data science, it is essential to build a data-driven culture.
-This involves fostering an environment where data is valued, and decisions are supported by evidence-based insights.
+This involves fostering an environment where data is valued and decisions are supported by evidence-based insights.

 Company-wide training programs, data literacy initiatives, and leadership buy-in are all crucial factors in establishing a data-driven culture.
-By empowering employees with the skills and mindset to leverage data effectively, businesses can maximise the impact of data science.
+By empowering employees with the skills and mindset to leverage data effectively, businesses can maximize the impact of data science.

 Additionally, hiring the right data science team is essential.
 Data scientists possess a unique combination of skills, including mathematical and statistical knowledge, programming expertise, and business acumen.